alexleybourne/I_Know_Your_Name/README.md

 * [Colorize](https://github.com/fazibear/colorize) Enables the use of coloured outputs in the Terminal.

 * [TTY-Cursor](https://github.com/piotrmurach/tty-cursor) To enable the computer to easily navigate the console and delete lines.

 * [TTY-ProgressBar](https://github.com/piotrmurach/tty-progressbar) Which enables the ability to easily display and create progress bars.
 (The file transfers)

+* [IO-Console](https://github.com/ruby/io-console) This enables the start screen to accept any key as an input.

 ## Build Status
 The current product is in the process of being finished.